 Sharing Your IDE Settings

-This is useful if you are using several IntelliJ IDEA installations, or want to implement the same settings among your team members or company-wide.
+This option is useful if you want to implement the same settings among your team-members.

 - Create a Git repository on any hosting service, such as Bitbucket or GitHub.

-- On the computer where the IntelliJ IDEA instance whose settings you want to share is installed, navigate to File | Settings Repository.
+- On the computer where the IntelliJ IDEA instance whose settings you want to share is installed, select File | Settings Repository from the main menu.
 Specify the URL of the repository you've created and click Overwrite Remote.

 You can click Merge if you want the repository to keep a combination of the remote settings and your local settings.
 If any conflicts are detected, a dialog will be displayed where you can resolve these conflicts.

 If you want to overwrite the remote settings with your local settings, click Overwrite Remote.